Barga, Tuscany: Culture

-Barga is named, "The most Scottish town in Italy," because at the end of the 19th century a number of Italians from the town immigrated to Scotland.
-There were many returnees over the years and now up to 40% of present-day residents have Scottish relatives.
-An iconic red telephone box from the UK was gifted to the people of Barga and placed in the town centre, where it now operates as a book exchange, dubbed "the smallest library in Tuscany".
-There is an annual international opera festival, called "Opera Barga Festival", and a long-running and very successful jazz festival, "Bargajazz".
-Recently, Barga has become the home of many painters, including John Bellany who exhibit their work in some of the small galleries within the castle walls.
+Barga is known as "the most Scottish town in Italy," because at the end of the 19th century many Italians from the town immigrated to Scotland.
+There were many returnees over the years and now between 40 and 60% of present-day residents have Scottish relatives.
+An iconic red telephone box from the UK was given to the people of Barga and placed in the town centre, where it now operates as a book exchange, dubbed "the smallest library in Tuscany".
+There is an annual international opera festival, the Opera Barga Festival, and a long-running and very successful jazz festival, Bargajazz.
+Recently, Barga has become the home of many painters, including John Bellany and Swietlan Kraczyna, who exhibit their work in some of the small galleries within the castle walls.

-The "Sagra" is a feature of Italian rural culture; communal meals for several hundred people, eaten in the open air, often in orchards, vineyards or sports grounds.
+The sagra is a feature of Italian rural culture: communal meals for several hundred people, eaten in the open air, often in orchards, vineyards or sports grounds.
 Originally religious celebrations, they are now often used to raise funds for local causes.
-Each town and village will have its own peculiar sagra: Around Barga from July to September, it is possible to participate in a Sagra every night.
-In Barga itself, there is the "Cena in Vignola" in the vineyard below the Duomo, and in August the "Sagra del pesce e Patate" (Fish and Chips festival) in celebration of the Scottish connection.
-At nearby San Pietro in Campo, there is the "Sagra del Maiale" (Pork), at Filecchio the "Sagra della Polenta e Ucelli" (originally small wild birds, now pheasant), at Fornaci di Barga the "1°Maggio expo".
+Each town and village will have its own particular sagra.
+Around Barga from July to September, it is possible to participate in a sagra every night.
+In Barga itself, there is the Cena in Vignola in the vineyard below the Duomo, and in August the Sagra del Pesce e Patate (Fish and Chips Festival) in celebration of the Scottish connection.
+At nearby San Pietro in Campo, there is the Sagra del Maiale (pork), at Filecchio the Sagra della Polenta e Ucelli (originally small wild birds, now pheasant), and at Fornaci di Barga the 1°Maggio expo.

-The Italian Touring Club has recently assigned the "orange flag" of the "I Borghi più belli d'Italia" ("Best Villages of Italy"), a distinguished sign recognizing the peculiarity of its beauty and of its quality.
+The Italian Touring Club has recently assigned the "orange flag" of the I Borghi più belli d'Italia (Best Villages of Italy), a distinguished sign recognizing the peculiarity of its beauty and its quality.
 Since 1999, Barga has also been the home of the "European Gnome Sanctuary" run by the Garden Gnome Liberation Front.

-The frazione of Castelvecchio Pascoli was home to one of Italy's 19th century poet Giovanni Pascoli.
+The frazione of Castelvecchio Pascoli was home to the Italian 19th-century poet Giovanni Pascoli.

 In 2008, Barga became the first medieval historic centre in Italy to be mapped and equipped with QR codes (2D barcodes) for all of the churches, palazzo statues, restaurants, bars and places of interest.
 After a two-year trial, the project was released to the public in December 2010 under the name iBarga, allowing visitors to get up-to-date information about the city on their phones.

-The British writer Len Deighton wrote his novel SS-GB at a rented hut on the outskirts of Barga, using a manual typewriter bought in the town.
-One of the novel's main characters has the family name "Barga" as a homage to the town.
+The British writer Len Deighton wrote his novel SS-GB in a rented hut on the outskirts of Barga, using a manual typewriter bought in the town.
+One of the novel's main characters has the family name "Barga" in homage to the town.